bsmith89/rrnum/README.md

 TODO: Further analysis of tree accuracy.

 TODO: Consider looking at Bayesian priors for phylogeny, in order
-      to consider our uncertainty in the phylogeny.
+      to account for our uncertainty in the phylogeny.